DengKaiCQ/VGGT-Long/README.md

 You can also find some alternative solutions at this link ([Stackoverflow](https://stackoverflow.com/questions/78200859/how-can-i-install-faiss-gpu)).

 #### **c.
+Module `torch` has no attribute `uint64`.**

+Checking [#21](https://github.com/DengKaiCQ/VGGT-Long/issues/21), you could downgrade the library `safetensors` to `0.5.3`.

+#### **d.
+Converting to COLMAP?**

+I have spent an enormous amount of time on this, but I still haven't been able to solve it at present.
+If you have found a solution, please submit a PR.
+This will be very beneficial for the entire community (I noticed that many similar repos got this problem).

-Significant drift occurred in the video we recorded with our own mobile device?**
+#### **3. Significant drift occurred in the video we recorded with our own mobile device?**

-This issue is likely caused by either minimal movement in your video or an excessively high frame extraction rate, leading to accumulated drift.
-We have observed that with very dense input where displacement between consecutive frames is small, the model's drift can increase to noticeable levels.
+This issue is likely caused by either minimal movement in your video or an excessively high frame rate, leading to accumulated drift.
+We have observed that with very dense input where movement between consecutive frames is small, the model's drift can increase to noticeable levels.
 You could try extracting video frames at a lower frame rate, such as `1fps` (this is similar to keyframe processing in Visual SLAM):

 ```cmd
 ffmpeg -i your_video.mp4 -vf "fps=1,scale=518:-1" ./extract_images/frame_%06d.png